sirspudd/chaos-reins/_posts/2020-11-15-pci-express-passthrough.md

 * redhat for advancing this stuff and for producing some kickass documentation; I am not a fanboy of the company, but I ride the Linux sleigh and I know damn well who is pulling this sled.
 * Hitting left ctrl + right ctrl, changing HDMI inputs and gaming on Windows like it was a tangible external box.
 * Having Windows consume 30% of a single core on a 16 physical core machine for the luxury to Windows game on demand.

+# What this looks like

+A qemu process which is bolted to the cores specified in the configuration above; the CPU usage ranges from 30% when ideal to full use of the alloted cores when gaming or under load.
+I ceased to pin the emulator to cores as I have more faith in the system scheduler than I have in me.

+Hours spent tinkering with passthrough to date: ~30 hours

+# What happens when you get things wrong

+Stuttering and popping like you have never seen before.
+I am impressed by people who record and investigate IRQ behavior and interrupt handling; I personally have yet to get a firm grip on what the reality of this looks like with my current configuration.
+I have gamed on some incredibly poxy Windows installs now, tolerating shit no functional adult should tolerate.